 Probably one of the best known and likely the most popular site on the Internet, Netflix is a sensation that has millions hooked with its massive selection of quality TV shows and movies, whether they watch it via their laptop, tablet and Chromecast.
 But did you know that its selection changes depending on the country you’re in?
 If you want to stream Netflix content from outside your own country, you’re going to need some way to get around that geo-restriction.

-Here at Cloudwards.net, we’ve tested a large number of VPN services to find the five very best at going around the Netflix VPN ban.
+Here at Cloudwards.net, we’ve tested a large number of VPN services to find the five very best at getting around the Netflix VPN ban.
 Our favorite is ExpressVPN, but we have left the choice to our readers.
-If you want to jump straight to our five picks, check our table of contents above.
+If you’d like to know more about the Netflix VPN ban, keep reading.

 Netflix started its video streaming service in 2007.
 Before that, the company had been operating a DVD rental business with postal delivery.
 The streaming service became so successful that the company now focuses on that channel of delivery and even produces its own shows and movies.

 The international operations of Netflix make it unique in the entertainment industry.
 Customers get one log in that works anywhere in the world.
 However, access to the library of movies and shows is limited on a country-by-country basis.
-You can access Netflix in any country in the world except for China, North Korea and Syria — there is a blackout in the Crimea, too, since the Russian invasion there.
+You can access Netflix in any country in the world except for China, North Korea and Syria — there is a blackout in Crimea too, since the Russian invasion there.

 As the list of available shows is different in each country, you may decide that you would prefer to switch back to the service of your own country while you are abroad.
 Netflix is famous for having very strict controls on cross-border access.
 At the beginning of 2016, the company banned VPNs that were bypassing the entertainment server’s geo-location detection system.
 The checks on VPNs are very comprehensive and really ramp up at the point that the website starts showing a video.

 The VPN industry is very aware of the ban that Netflix places on their services.
 Many VPNs are unable to get their users through the block and technicians at each service are constantly working to defeat detection.
 The struggle between Netflix and VPN providers has actually been a positive experience for those that specialize in privacy services for the Internet.

 The challenge presented by the streaming service has spurred on VPN companies to improve their evasion methods.
 Not only does the Netflix content server check for the tell-tale patterns that VPN-mediated requests contain, but they also log the source address of the request when they detect VPN activity.
 Thus, VPN companies have to use a large pool of IP addresses.
-Once Netflix detects a VPN it blacklists the IP address used on the attempt.
+Once Netflix detects a VPN it blacklists the IP address used in the attempt.

 The company knows that VPNs buy blocks of IP addresses and so it actually will blacklist a whole range of them.
 This method sometimes results in people who are not using a VPN to access the service being locked out, even though they are actually in the same country as the Netflix service that they want to access.

 The effect of the ISP filters is that requests to blacklisted sites get dropped.
 All of your traffic has to pass through an ISP in order to get out onto the Internet and connect to a website.
 That means that these filters effectively make a lot of sites invisible from within some countries.

 Like Netflix, governments that impose controls on Internet access also realize that VPNs get around these access limitations, and so they ban VPN use as well.
 China is known as a very strong implementer of VPN controls.
 So, you therefore have two different levels of restrictions to overcome when you try to access the Netflix service of another country.